Green Holiday

 • Use a colorful tablecloth to wrap dishes or dining room gifts.

-Still, for an adult's gift, you can keep the packaging to a minimum by wrapping them all in a single reusable box or by using last year's leftover wrapping and bows.
+Kids get a kick out of opening individually wrapped presents.
+Still, for an adult's gift, you can minimize the packaging by wrapping it all in a single reusable box or using last year's leftover wrapping and bows.

 If you send greeting cards, choose recyclable ones or postcards.
 Or, buy cards from local organizations that benefit good causes.